August - September 2014

 I was asked to design, supply & implement disco, mood & festoon lighting for PITF 2014 - to be held on private land out in the middle of nowhere.
-PITF is a now-annual invite-only event whose theme/format changes a bit every year, but is essentially still a big party in a bigger field.
-As the party had only been held over one day in past years (leaving me little time to finish setting up lights, let alone anything else), I had often mused (and often out loud) that PITF should be held over 2 or more days.
-Imagine my surprise then, when I was told that PITF 2014 would run over 3 days, thus allowing me to spread my workload out.
+PITF is a now-annual invite-only event whose theme/format changes a bit every year, but is essentially still a big party in a field.
+Instead of the usual single night, it was announced that the party would run over 3 days, thus allowing me to spread my workload out.

-I won’t bore you with my inventory too much, but suffice it to say that I had: SoundLab Vite sequencer pods, Acme Dynamo club scanners, SoundLab moonflower scanners, ADJ LED twisters, SkyTronic club sequencers, a laser, 250+ meters of LED & filament fairy strings, EPISTAR LED flood lights (10W & 20W), a smoke machine, a SoundLab Vorma, a SoundLab Veneto (or SkyTec’s copy of one), 4 festoon harnesses, 4 sets of custom harness lamps with paper lanterns, harlequin bulbs, coloured bulbs, hand-painted (by me) bulbs, a 16" mirror ball, 3 Par 36 cans, 300 meters of cabling…
+I won’t bore you, but suffice it to say that I had a selection of old-school sequencer pods and halogen moonflowers, club scanners, LED twisters, lasers, 250+ meters of LED & filament fairy strings, EPISTAR LED flood lights, a smoke machine, 4 festoon harnesses, paper lanterns, harlequin bulbs, hand-painted (by me) bulbs, a 16" mirror ball, Par cans and 300 meters of cabling.

-As many websites offering advice on outdoor events/gigs/parties will tell you, it’s always best to do a reccy of the environment you will be working in (in particular for structural, safety and power concerns); having attended several PITFs before (and with access to the field), this wasn’t a problem.
-I had aerial surveillance photos I was able to use for plotting positions of lighting installations, cabling etc (like a stage plan).
+It’s always best to do a reccy of the environment you will be working in (for structural, safety and power concerns); having attended several PITFs before and working from aerial surveillance photos, I was able to plot positions of lighting installations and cabling etc.

 Some of the comments I received from party-goers included “it looked fantastic, just like Christmas!”.